CHAPTER 9 The Patriarchal fight against the Religion of the Great Goddess

 For their purpose is, to be the guardians of the hominist (male-patriarchal C.M) tradition of the Greeks and Romans, such as the rabbis and Christian theologians

-guardians of the hominist tradition of the Jews. «
+are the guardians of the hominist tradition of the Jews. «

 Eberz adds: »You must not want to know that the stories of the mythical prehistoric times tend to be falsified in a hoministic way among Jews and Greeks, you must not want to know, and must render harmless every unscientific heretic who touches their basic dogma. « (Eberz, cited by Christa Mulack 2003, p.
 62).
 For patriarchy, matriarchy research is a violation of patriarchal right and law.
 Do we have to understand and accept atrocities of patriarchal men like Moses, who publicly called for murdering women, men and children?
 Do we have to be silent when Paul, Augustine, Thomas Aquinas rages against women, humbles, abuses, and insults them?
 Do we have to accept the discrimination, which is used by patriarchy against woman by all means, such as ridiculousness, threats and devaluation?
 Even violence and murder?